jcsteh/osara/readme.md

 Please follow these instructions to install it:

 1. Open the OSARA disk image file you downloaded.
 2. Open the "Install OSARA.command" file.
  On macOS Catalina and later, you have to choose open from the context menu, accessed with VO+Shift+M.
 3. Follow the instructions.
-If you wish to replace the existing keymap with the OSARA keymap, (which is recommended), answer yes when prompted.
-A backup of your existing keymap will be made in Reaper's KeyMaps folder.
+ If you wish to replace the existing key map with the OSARA key map (which is recommended), answer yes when prompted.
-4. Press command+e to eject the disk image.
+  A backup of your existing key map will be made in Reaper's KeyMaps folder.
-5. The installer leaves a terminal window open. it can be closed with Command+Q.
+4. The installer leaves a terminal window open.
+ It can be closed with Command+Q.
+5. Press command+e to eject the disk image.

 ### Key Map
 Even if you chose not to replace your existing key map with the OSARA key map, the OSARA key map will be copied into your REAPER "KeyMaps" folder so you can import it manually from the Actions dialog later if you wish.